Windstar343/Reddit-Daily-Upvoter-Bot/README.md

 1. Go to the "Actions" tab in your repository
 2. If prompted, enable GitHub Actions
-3. The workflow will run daily at 6:00 AM UTC (7:00 AM CET / 8:00 AM CEST) and upvote 1 post with at least 100 upvotes
+3. The workflow will run twice per day at 6:00 AM and 6:00 PM UTC (7:00/19:00 AM CET / 8:00/20:00 AM CEST) and upvote 1 post with at least 100 upvotes on each run

 ### 4. Manual Execution (Optional)